Cphdat3sem2017f/SYS-Week3/README.md

 - assess the importance of having knowledge in various areas
 - relate various areas of knowledge to activities in

+**Ressources**
+* Kensing and Munk-Madsen: Structure in the Toolbox

+* Supplementing: Thorshøj: Eksperimenter i systemudvikling
 <br>

 ##Thursday and Friday